keploy/gsoc/2023/README.md

 * Add support for `Get` curl command for the test case.
 * Add support to `Run` individual test case.
-* On the CLI add a vertical line separator to show differences in the test cases (show complete tests info on both sides, only differences in different color)
+* On the CLI add a vertical line separator to show differences in the test cases (show complete tests info on both sides, only highlight differences with different color)
-* Add support for commands in Keploy CLI, for eg: `show [test_id];` will show that specific test case among various of testruns, `show [test_run_id];` will show the info related to it.
+* Add support for commands in Keploy CLI, for eg: `show [test_id];` will show that specific test case among various testcases, `show [test_run_id];` will show the info related to it.
 * Rename test files and mock files to method_endpoint.
-* Add comment to keploy generated test file and mocks basically Kmocks and Ktest.
+* Add comment to keploy generated test file and mocks basically Kmocks and Ktests.

 **Skills Required**
 * Golang